rogelioolarte/c17-41-ft-java-backup/README.md

 | Ronan Filloy     | Frontend  | https://www.linkedin.com/in/ronan-filloy-b5266a1a7/ |
 | Rogelio Olarte   | Frontend  | https://www.linkedin.com/in/rogelio-olarte/ |
 | Susan Sandoval   |    QA     | https://www.linkedin.com/in/mariasusanasandoval/ |

+## Note:
+- This repository only represents the final joint work of collaborators.
+Due to problems in the NoCountry repositories, this repository was created.